Rude travelers in Tibet: Most travelers to Tibet are great people. However, some travelers should have stayed home. info@thelandofsnows.com

 Please don’t take pictures of soldiers.

 Nothing usually happens to foreigners when they take pictures of soldiers.
-However, your guide could be fined and lose his/her job.
+However, your guide could be fined and lose their job.

 Butter candle offerings